Shell4026/Shaders/README.md

 # Description
 Various Shader Collection

-I made these shaders for using VRChat.
+I made these shaders for using Unity.

 ## Shader type